tainz/Glydar/README.md

 Building and running
 -----
-If you are using *Maven* from the commandline, simply run `mvn clean build package`
+If you are using *Maven* from the commandline, simply run `mvn clean package`.
+The jar will be in the "target" folder.

 If you are using *Eclipse* first install the m2e (Maven to Eclipse) plugin then: